TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

            It uses the files already present in the processedData array for his calculations.
            The FilesProcessor can be used to fetch the files.

-         - The MenuProcessor utilizes HMENU to generate a json encoded menu string that will be devoded again and assigned to FLUIDTEMPLATE as variable.
-Additional DataProcessing is supported and will be applied to each record
+         - The MenuProcessor utilizes HMENU to generate a json encoded menu string that will be decoded again and assigned to FLUIDTEMPLATE as variable.
+Additional DataProcessing is supported and will be applied to each record.

+         - The LanguageMenuProcessor utilizes HMENU to generate a json encoded menu string based on the site language configuration and will be decoded again and assigned to FLUIDTEMPLATE as variable.

          **Using the SplitProcessor the following scenario is possible**